Zebra mussel: Europe

 Zebra mussels were first reported in Ireland in 1997, but probably arrived in 1994 or earlier.
 First identified near Lough Derg, they may have been introduced to Ireland through several vectors but have since spread through much of the River Shannon and its adjacent waters.
 In the summers of 2023 and 2024, zebra mussels were one contributing factor to a major bloom of toxic cyanobacteria in Lough Neagh, the largest body of freshwater in the United Kingdom.
 In 2021 the similar quagga mussel was identified in the Shannon, which is capable of tolerating a wider range of environmental conditions.
 The spread of quagga mussels is expected to reduce zebra mussel populations over time while increasing the overall environmental impact.

 The mussels have displaced native species of molluscs in Lake Constance, reaching densities of up to 10,000 /m2.
 The mussels present a food source to waterfowl and have caused bird numbers to double over the last 30 years.
 By the end of winter, birds decimate zebra mussel populations and reduce them by 95–99% up to the maximum depth reachable by birds of c.
 10 m.
 The estimated quantity of consumed zebra mussels is 750 MT/km2.
 Zebra mussel populations recover annually, indicating that waterfowl may control infested bodies of water but not reverse the infestation status entirely.
+The presence of zebra mussels has also allowed the colonisation of the Swiss lakes by the normally strictly marine common eider, which typically feeds on marine mussels.

-In Italy zebra mussels were first recorded in the early 1970s in the Garda Lake, in the north of the country.
+In Italy, zebra mussels were first recorded in the early 1970s in Lake Garda, in the north of the country.
 They then spread over tributaries and nearby basins, reaching the Apennine Mountains in the 1990s, namely Tuscany, Umbria, Abruzzo, Molise and Sicily.
-Zebra mussus is more likely to be found at low to medium elevations in the Italian regions where large streams have fluviatile deposits.
+Zebra mussels are more likely to be found at low to medium elevations in the Italian regions where large streams have fluviatile deposits.
 Italy's north and centre seem to be more vulnerable.
-The majority of the medium-high- or high-risk lake and river reaches are found in northern and central Italy.
+The majority of medium- to high-risk lake and river reaches are found in northern and central Italy.

 North America

-Zebra Mussels can commonly be found on shipwrecks in the Great Lakes, one example, the wreck of the steamship Florida, can be found in Lake Huron.
+Zebra mussels can commonly be found on shipwrecks in the Great Lakes, one example, the wreck of the steamship Florida, can be found in Lake Huron.